remioluwatomi/backend-paystack-integration/README.md

 ## Disclaimer:

 This project is intended for educational purposes only.
-It demonstrates how to integrate backend payment functionality with Paystack and is not production-ready.
+It demonstrates how to integrate backend payment functionality with Paystack.
 Use this code as a reference or starting point for your own secure implementation.

 ## License